Glenn English Cooperative Leadership Foundation

 Q: Who judges the written applications and video submissions?

-A: Each year, the Glenn English Scholarship coordinators select a committee of judges made up of employees from distribution co-ops, statewide associations, affiliated consultant groups, and other national, associated co-op branches to judge application submissions.
+A: Each year, the Glenn English Scholarship coordinators select a committee of judges composed of employees from distribution co-ops, statewide associations, affiliated consultant groups, and other national, associated co-op branches to judge application submissions.
 Committee coordinators see to it that those applicants with judges from their home state or co-op are assigned to judges outside their areas to maintain fairness.

 Q: Can I start my application now and finish it later?